Climate of Brisbane: Wind

-Brisbane also lies in the Tropical Cyclone risk area, although cyclones are rare.
+Brisbane also lies in the Tropical Cyclone risk area.
 The most recent to directly affect Brisbane was Severe Tropical Cyclone Alfred in March 2025.
 Although it was downgraded to a tropical low prior to landfall, the storm still caused severe flooding and damage to the region.
 The last to affect Brisbane indirectly was Severe Tropical Cyclone Oma in February 2019.
 The city is susceptible to severe thunderstorms in the spring and summer months; on 16 November 2008 a severe storm caused tremendous damage in the outer suburbs, most notably The Gap.
 Roofs were torn off houses and hundreds of trees were felled.
 More recently, on 27 November 2014, a very strong storm made a direct hit on the city centre.
 Described as 'the worst storm in a decade,' very large hail, to the size of cricket balls, smashed skyscraper windows while a flash flood tore through the CBD.
 Wind gusts of 141 km/h were recorded in some suburbs, many houses were severely damaged, cars were destroyed and planes were flipped at the Brisbane and Archerfield Airports.
 Dust storms in Brisbane are extremely rare; on 23 September 2009, however, a severe dust storm blanketed Brisbane, as well as other parts of eastern Australia.